Alzheimer’s Disease (AD)

 Together with DeePathology.AI Ltd. we develop tools to automatically assess morphological changes in histological sections for diagnostic and research purposes.

-DESI – Mass Spectrometry Imaging from fresh frozen tissue is currently applied to detect metabolites with m/z values upto 1500 Da from brain tissue of rodent models.
-These m/z values comprise lipids, lipid metabolites, neurotransmitters, and neurotransmitter metabolites.
-The technology is used to map metabolite location with morphological structures in different diseases and at different disease stages.
+Proteomics, Lipidomics and Metabolomics analyses as well as Mass Spectrometry Imaging is currently applied to detect metabolites from brain tissue of rodent models.
+The technology is used to map new treatment target and metabolite location with morphological structures in different diseases and at different disease stages.

 The brain’s barriers